-Some More Time Saving Tips
+Some More Church Nursery Schedule Tips

 - Keep a list of volunteers on call.
 These can regular volunteers who are willing to take an occasional second shift, or others who can only work on occasion.

 - Send the schedule in several different formats.
-We put it in the church worship folder (Sunday bulletin) 2 weeks at a time, post it around the church, and I mail ever people their own copy of the 6-week schedule.
+We put the nursery schedule in the church worship folder (Sunday bulletin) 2 weeks at a time, post it around the church, and I mail ever people their own copy of the 6-week schedule.
 Some churches like to do reminder calls, but this is overkill in most small churches.
 If your congregation is tech savvy, you can email the church nursery schedule as well.